Resident Advisor Selection

 Stage 3: Group Interviews, these are fun and interactive!

-Stage 4: The RA Class, a 1-credit, 7-week Spring Leadership course for our finalists!
+Stage 5: The RA Class happening in the second half of the spring semester.
+This class is a 1-credit, 7-week Spring Leadership course for our RAs!

 RAs at JU have many different roles.
 They are peer counselors, community builders, academic resource people, programmers, and administrators.
 RAs spend a significant amount of time getting to know residents as individuals and generating enthusiasm as they bring students together to create floor and hall communities.